LordAries1972/CPGE/README.md

 ## Features

-- Support for multiple platforms (Windows (DirectX 11, DirectX 12, OpenGL, Vulkan, Radeon), macOS & iOS (OpenGL), Linux & Android (Vulkan, OpenGL & Radeon (Linux only) ))
+- Support for multiple platforms (Windows (DirectX 11, DirectX 12, OpenGL, Vulkan, Radeon), macOS & iOS (OpenGL (For Previous supported OS, METAL for the later MAC technological systems), Linux & Android (Vulkan, OpenGL (Linux only) ))
 - High-performance rendering
 - Flexible and modular architecture
 - Extensive documentation and tutorials

 ## What you could achieve with CPGE so far!
-With our First Release, you can now create a full working 2D game using the 2D / 3D Rendering system via DirectX 11 & Vulkan (DirectX 12, OpenGL and Radeon will be soon) under the Windows Platform.
+With our First Release, you can now create a full working 2D/3D game using the 2D / 3D Rendering system via DirectX 11, DirectX 12, OpenGL & Vulkan under the Windows Platform.

-- CMAKE & VS2022 compiling are currently supported, other compiler support will soon come.
+- CMAKE & VS2022 compiling are currently supported, other compiler support will soon come (GCC for one!).
 - Game Configuration Management,
-- Multiple Render Support Pipelines (DirectX11, DirectX12, OpenGL, Vulkan & Radeon (DirectX11, DirectX12, Vulkan & OpenGL confirmed working)),
+- Multiple Render Support Pipelines (DirectX11, DirectX12, OpenGL, Vulkan & Metal (DirectX11, DirectX12, Vulkan & OpenGL confirmed working)),
-- Various Debug and Console options (F8 Key) / debug.h
+- Various Debug and Console options (F8 Key) / debug.h - help command available now in debug builds on the console.
 - In System Configuration Window (Allows you to modify startup/runtime options),
 - Music & Sounds Management System,
-- Faders, 2D Partical Explosion, 3D Starfield, 3D Warp Tunnel, Various Text Scrollers, Parallax Scroller
+- Faders, 2D Partical Explosion, 3D Starfield, 3D Warp Tunnel, Various Text Scrollers, Parallax Scroller, Fireworks, fade phaser effects, along with other great effects and ever growing!
-- File Loader System & FileIO Management system,
+- Threaded File Loader System & outside FileIO Management system - optional choice on how you want to stage your SCENE transitions or even on the run FILE/IO management,
 - Threading and Thread Safety Management,
-- Mouse input, Joystick/Gamepad & Keyboard,
+- Mouse input, Joystick/Gamepad & Keyboard input monitoring,
-- Player Management,
+- Player Management and profiling,
-- Pack/Unpacking routines,
+- Pack/Unpacking routines (Will add more various encryption systems when I come too this (Expected on Phase 3-4 of development),
 - Math Precalculation system,
 - Networking,
 - Game AI,